probablySophie/todo-txt-rs/README.md

 	- [ ] Due today!! (or due on specific date)
 	- [ ] Only complete (or incomplete) tasks
 	- [ ] By priority
+	- [ ] By whether or not it has a specific tag
 - [ ] Multi-file
     - [ ] (store `origin:filename`, save back to where they came from)
 	- [ ] Sort into files by Project